 Network Rail is a separate organization that oversees and maintains all rail infrastructure in the UK, from train tracks to major train stations, and is also responsible for timetables and logistics to make sure everything runs smoothly.

 There are currently over 20 main national train companies that operate within England.
-They include Virgin Trains, Great Western Railway (GWR) and East Midlands Trains.
+They include Avanti West Coast (formerly Virgin Trains), Great Western Railway (GWR) and East Midlands Trains.
 Although this may be confusing to first time visitors in England finding the right train to get on is pretty simple.

 As most of these train companies also operate routes outside of England, we recommend that you focus on the route you want to travel on rather than the train company to travel with if you are unsure.